jzaccone/app-modernization-cicd-lab/README.md

 ## Overview

-In this lab you will  be connecting a Git repository to a Continuous Integration/Continuous Deployment pipeline built with Jenkins on IBM Cloud Private.
+In this lab you will  be connecting yout Git repository with the Plants by WebSphere app to a Continuous Integration/Continuous Deployment pipeline built with Jenkins on IBM Cloud Private.

 ## Setup